Gnandal/special-meme/README.md

-# 👋 Hello World, I'm [Ton Nom]!
+# 👋 Hello World, I'm GNANDAL ELISEE!

 ## 🌟 About Me
 I'm a passionate developer who loves creating innovative solutions and making the world a better place one line of code at a time.
 Whether it's building web apps, diving into machine learning, or contributing to open source, I'm always eager to learn and share my knowledge.

 - 🌱 Currently exploring the depths of [technologies you're learning].
-- 🔭 Working on [your current project].
+- 🔭 Working on React Project.
-- 💬 Ask me about [topics you're knowledgeable about].
+- 💬 Ask me about Frontend & Backend Development.
-- 📫 Reach me at [your email].
+- 📫 Reach me at egnandal500^gmail.com.
-- ⚡ Fun fact: [a fun fact about you].
+- ⚡ Fun fact: .

 ## 🚀 Projects
 Here are a few highlights of my work: